cube-js/cube/CONTRIBUTING.md

 Cube.js works with Node.js 8+ and uses yarn as a package manager.

 ## Development Workflow

+### Cube.js Docker

+Cube.js offers two different types of Docker image:

+- Stable (building from published release on npm)
+- Dev (building from source files, needed to test unpublished changes)

+For more information, take a look at [Docker Development Guide](./packages/cubejs-docker/DEVELOPMENT.md).

+#### Stable Docker Release

+1. After cloning Cube.js repository run `$ yarn` in `packages/cubejs-docker` to install dependencies.
+2. Use `$ docker build -t cubejs/cube:latest -f latest.Dockerfile` in `packages/cubejs-docker` to build stable docker image.

+#### Development

+1. After cloning Cube.js repository run `$ yarn` and `$ yarn lerna bootstrap` to install dependencies.
+2. Use `$ docker build -t cubejs/cube:dev -f dev.Dockerfile ../../` to build stable development image.

 ### Cube.js Client

-1. After cloning Cube.js repository run `$ yarn` in `packages/cubejs-client-core` and `packages/cubejs-client-react` to install dependencies.
+1. After cloning Cube.js repository run `$ yarn install` and `$ yarn lerna bootstrap` in root directory.
 2. Use `$ yarn link` to add these packages to link registry.
 3. Perform required code changes.
 4. Use `$ yarn build` in the repository root to build CommonJS and UMD modules.
 5. Use `$ yarn link @cubejs-client/core` and/or `$ yarn link @cubejs-client/react` in your project to test changes applied.
 6. Use `$ yarn test` where available to test your changes.
-7. Ensure commit CommonJS and UMD modules as part of your commit.
+7. Ensure that any CommonJS and UMD modules are included as part of your commit.

 To get set up quickly, you can perform 1) and 2) with one line from the `cube.js` clone root folder: